Web Accessibility

 In the United States, colorblindness is considered a disability under the Americans with Disabilities Act (ADA).
 This means you are required to provide reasonable arrangements for users who are color-blind.
 There are penalties for websites that do not comply with the ADA.

-Users may not fully understand the level of accessibility because most of the inner workings are undetected, however, they are entitled to full access to information just as much as the next person.
+Users may not fully understand the level of accessibility because most of the inner workings are undetected; however, they are entitled to full access to information just as much as the next person.
 The fact that color blindness is covered under the ADA is why people with disabilities are able to surf the internet without issue.

 What Colors Are Accessible For the Color Blind?